-- □ Point-to-Point: One sender, one receiver □-0-0-□ - Byte Stream: No message boundaries.
-TCP makes "segments" - □ Maximum segment size (MSS) - Connection Oriented: Handshake to initialize states before data exchange - Full Duplex: Bidirectional data flow in one connection - Reliable: In-order byte delivery - Flow control: To avoid receiver buffer overflow - □ Congestion control: To avoid network router buffer overflow
+□ Point-to-Point: One sender, one receiver

+- □ Byte Stream: No message boundaries. - TCP makes "segments"

+- Maximum segment size (MSS) - Connection Oriented: Handshake to initialize states before data exchange

+- Reliable: In-order byte delivery - □ Flow control: To avoid receiver buffer overflow - □ Congestion control: To avoid network router buffer overflow

-Are there any types of cyberattacks performed via overflowing a receive buffer?
+- ☐ Are there any types of cyberattacks performed via overflowing a receive buffer?

-Yes, buffer overflow attacks are quite common.

-□What is the maximum segment size for TCP?
+Yes, buffer overflow attacks are quite common. - □What is the maximum segment size for TCP?
 Segment=TPDU.
 MSS is set by the application.
-Minimum MSS with IPv4 is 536B to allow sending one 512 byte block in one segment. □MSS limits the size of segments, so messages will be sliced into several segments.
+The minimum MSS with IPv4 is 536B to allow sending one 512-byte block in one segment. - ☐MSS limits the size of segments, so messages will be sliced into several segments.
 Does the same thing happen at the link layer and internet layer?

 Yes.
-Every layer has its own maximum PDU size. □Regardless of the connection, what is the difference between the end-to-end service of UDP and the point-to-point of TCP?
-Retransmission of lost PDUs. □Is the three way bandshake that makes TCP a
+Every layer has its own maximum PDU size.

+□Regardless of the connection, what is the difference between the end-to-end service of UDP and the point-to-point of TCP?

+Retransmission of lost PDUs.

-□Is the three-way-handshake that makes TCP a connection-oriented protocol?
+☐ Is the three-way handshake that makes TCP a connection-oriented protocol?